Solidary Republic

-Solidary Republic (République solidaire, RS) is a centre-right political party in France launched by Dominique de Villepin, a former Prime Minister, on 18 June 2010.
+Solidary Republic (République solidaire, RS) was centre-right political party in France launched by Dominique de Villepin, a former Prime Minister, on 18 June 2010.

 The party was set up as the vehicle through which Villepin hoped to contest the 2012 presidential election in competition with his rival Nicolas Sarkozy.
 Both Villepin and Sarkozy hailed from the Union for a Popular Movement (UMP).

 The party was joined, among others, by three former ministers (Brigitte Girardin, Azouz Begag, François Goulard), nine deputies (Marie-Anne Montchamp, Marc Bernier, Daniel Garrigue, Guy Geoffroy, François Goulard, Jean-Pierre Grand, Jacques Le Guen, Michel Raison, Jean Ueberschlag, Jean-Luc Warsmann) and one senator (Pierre Jarlier).
 Most of its parliamentarians were members of the UMP and its parliamentary group, blurring the difference between RS and UMP.